The MLMA Story

 According to the Mississippi State University Extension Service, forestry is the second-largest agricultural commodity in Mississippi, representing $1.17 billion value of production in 2013.
 The total industry impact on Mississippi annually is approximately $17.4 billion, 123,000 jobs and $4.4 billion in wages.

-MLMA was founded by Warren Hood, Floyd Sulser, and Richard Molpus in 1954 and has been a leading proponent of the forest products industry for 60 years.
-MLMA has grown to serve more than 22 sawmills and 125 associate members.
+MLMA was founded by Warren Hood, Floyd Sulser, and Richard Molpus in 1954 and has been a leading proponent of the forest products industry for 69 years.
+MLMA has grown to serve more than 25 sawmills and over 200 associate members.